tamalika1406/See-Through-Ears/README.md

 # See-Through-Ears
-A prototype for the visually impaired to help understand their surroundings with the help a visual-to-text-to-audio converter (Deep Learning)
+A prototype for the visually impaired to help understand their surroundings with the help a visual-to-text-to-audio converter (Deep Learning.)

 _(Collaborators: Sripriya Srinivasan, Rishika Chaudhary, Ajaiy Praveen)_